jcamilovelandiab/labHerokuAREM/README.md

 ## Prerrequisites

-If you want to download and run the source code you it is necessary to have installed java 1.8 and Apache Maven 3.6.0  on the computer where the program will run.
+If you want to download and run the source code, it is necessary to have installed java 1.8 and Apache Maven 3.6.0  on the computer where the program will run.

 ## RUNNING THE PROJECT